These cinnamon rolls are in partnership with Rhodes Bake N Serv, a favorite product of our family.

 I’m sure your family is similar to mine in their love for pastries on lazy weekend mornings.
-Mine adore all of those gluten-filled, high-calorie, time intensive treats like scones, filled donuts, tarts, and of course…cinnamon rolls.
-Most weekend mornings I am not fond of being the one to get off the lazy train and be productive while everyone sits about cuddling and watching morning cartoons.
+Mine adore all of those gluten-filled, high-calorie, time-intensive treats like scones, filled donuts, tarts, and of course…cinnamon rolls.
+Most weekend mornings I am not fond of being the one to get off the lazy train and be productive while everyone sits around cuddling and watching morning cartoons.
 So, I just don’t.
 Cereal it is!

 But these cinnamon rolls are so easy, so fast, and so tasty that Levi or Katie will ask on a Friday night if they can make them the next morning.
 They have made them enough times to know that the dough needs to be taken out the night before they want them or they are flat out of luck.
-They ask.
-And the next morning the two of them can be found side by side crafting up a batch of cinnamon rolls.
+As long as they’re prepared properly the next morning the two of them can be found side by side baking up a batch of quick cinnamon rolls.

 Do you want world peace?
-Do you have kids?
-Do you love your weekend lazy mornings?
-Do you want to be a better mom?
+Have kids?
+Love your weekend lazy mornings?
+Want to be a better mom?

-Now, these are not completely homemade.
-Notice the title “lazy baker”; completely homemade cinnamon rolls are not quick.
-They take a lot of time.
+These are not completely homemade.
+But using Rhodes Bake N Serv keeps them quick and easy!
 To be a better mom, sometimes I need quick and easy.
 These fit the bill.
+And are delicious, too.

 And how do you argue with that?

 You don’t.
-You just sit on the couch, with your hot coffee, under the blanket, watching cartoons, and smiling at your genius children.
+You just sit on the couch, with your hot coffee, under the blanket, watching cartoons, and smiling at your genius children enjoying “homemade” cinnamon rolls.
 Knowing full well that your “good mom” ranking crept up while they weren’t paying attention!

 - 1 cup brown sugar if you like, you can skip the sugar but it's highly recommended!